dugger/interview_questions/fibonacci/Readme.md

 end
 ```

 That's more like the code I write at my job, and it has more options to boot.

 There's one more thing we should do to make this better.
 In fact, its the thing we should have done first...

-### Unit Test
+### Unit Tests

 We know that TDD is the right thing to do, so do it, even in a stupid coding interview.
 Here I've broken up the tests into their own file, but most coding interviews only give you a glorified text editor.
 That's fine, just put the tests at the bottom after the class and everything should run just fine.
 There's probably not a test framework available, so don't rely on one.
 Just check that you are getting the results back you expect and print out the result.